spreatty/codekata13/README.md

 The project requires Maven 3.6.0+ and JDK 11+ for building.\
 \
 To build project use following command: `mvn clean package`.\
+This will clean previous build if exists, run unit tests, and create executable *.jar file.\
+\
 Then to run the compiled program type: `java -jar target/*.jar file-or-directory-name`.

 ## Solution details